mengqvist/a_star/README.md

 Remember: in problem solving, you don't need to know exactly how to reach your goal - you just need to know if you're getting warmer or colder.

+Richard Hamming put it best:
+> "If you don't have a goal, you're like a drunkard stumbling about.
+But if that drunkard has a destination—even if his walk is random—he's likely to end up somewhere useful."

 ## Installation and Running the Code